 Alexandre is a user experience designer and strategist with 12+ years of experience working for companies like Deutsche Bank, Philips, Vodafone, KLM, Intel, Pernod Ricard, Asics, and Toyota.
-He designs better ways for customers to experience products and services that improve their lives as well as the business' bottom line.
+He designs better ways for customers to experience products and services that improve their lives and the business's bottom line.
 What drives Alexandre is simplifying complex things, understanding behavior, and creating real, innovative experiences.